hypo69/hypo/docs/gemini/consultant/ru/ai/header.md

 #! venv/bin/python/python3.12

 """
-Module: src.logger.header
+Module: src.logger

 :platform: Windows, Unix
-:synopsis: Module for determining the project root path.
+:synopsis: This module defines the root path to the project.
 All imports are built relative to this path.
-:TODO: Move to a system variable in the future.
+:TODO: In the future, move this to a system variable.
 """
-import json
 import sys
 from pathlib import Path
 from src.utils.jjson import j_loads  # Import j_loads for JSON handling

+import json
-# from src.logger import logger # Moved to use in settings reading
+from packaging.version import Version from src.logger import logger

-MODE = 'development'

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path: